PDAL/PDAL/doc/workshop/exercises/analysis/dtm/dtm.rst

    a typical `TIN`_ surface model.

 3. If you are missing the Raster tab, check your plugins in QGIS.
-If you have none you may need to reinstall through conda and make sure you have all the packages.
+If you have none you may need to reinstall QGIS.

 .. _`TIN`: https://en.wikipedia.org/wiki/Triangulated_irregular_network
 .. _`gdaldem`: http://www.gdal.org/gdaldem.html